-DOE is responsible for facilities with a potential to release BMP pollutants both inside and outside the CAA at PGDP.
+DOE and DOE contractors are responsible for facilities with a potential to release BMP pollutants both inside and outside the CAA at PGDP.
 For example, the NWPGS is located at the C-612 complex just outside the CAA, on the northwest corner of the fenced area.